Vegetable Lo Mein

 The one unhealthy food I crave on a regular is Chinese food.
 I had never experienced authentic Chinese cuisine until I met my husband.
 So when I had it for the first time, I love it and I’ve been hooked ever since.
 The problem with this is that most Chinese food is not gluten free and it is filled with way too much sodium.
 So after eating one meal, it is bloat city for me.

-One of my favorite Chinese dish is vegetable lo mein and since I crave it so often, I decided to create a healthier gluten free version that can be made at home.
+One of my favorite Chinese dishes is vegetable lo mein and since I crave it so often, I decided to create a healthier gluten free version that can be made at home.
 This meal is so easy and it is something quick you can whip up on a weeknight.
 You will feel as if you actually got take out.

 - 1 8oz. pack rice noodles (I use Lotus Foods)